-Introduction .
-3-1
+Introduction 3-1

-Displaying Diagnostic Parameters .
-3-1
+Displaying Diagnostic Parameters 3-1

-Diagnostic Record .
-3-4
+Diagnostic Record 3-3

-Flowcell Problems .
-3-4
+Flowcell Problems 3-4

-Transducer Problems .
-3-6
+Transducer Problems 3-6

-Introduction This chapter explains how to troubleshoot the Model GC868 if problems arise with the electronics console, the flowcell, or the transducers.
-Indications of a possible problem include: • display of an error message on the active display screen • erratic flow readings readings of doubtful accuracy (i.e., readings that are not co with readings from another flow measuring device connec the same process).
-If any of the above conditions occ presented in this chapter. urs, proceed with the instructions Displaying Diagnostic Parameters iagnostic The Model GC868 has a built-in Diagnostics Menu to aid in the troubleshooting of flowcell, transducer and/or electrical problems.
+IntroductionThis chapter explains how to troubleshoot the Model GM868 if problems arise with the electronics console, the flowcell, or the transducers.
+Indications of a possible problem include:• display of an error message on the active display screen• erratic flow readings• readings of doubtful accuracy (i.e., readings that are not consistent with readings from another flow measuring device connected to the same process).If any of the above conditions occurs, proceed with the instructions presented in this chapter.

+Displaying Diagnostic The Model GM868 has a Parameters troubleshooting of flowce The Diagnostics Menu m measurement mode displa

+The Model GM868 has a built-in Diagnostics Menu to aid in the troubleshooting of flowcell, transducer and/or electrical problems.
 The Diagnostics Menu may only be entered from the Big or Dual measurement mode display.
 See Chapter 2, Displaying Data, in the Programming Manual for instructions on setting the display screen to the desired format, and enter the Diagnostics Menu as shown below.

-1. For a 2-channel GC868, press the [←] or [→] keys until the desired channel option appears on the option bar.
+Press the $[\leftarrow]$ or $[\rightarrow]$ keys until the desired channel option appears on the option bar.
 Press the appropriate [Fx] key to select this option.

-C868, the above prompt does not prompt is the initial screen.
-2. Press the [←] or [→] keys until DIAG appears on the option by Press the appropriate [Fx] key to select this option.
-Note: Ch1 (or Ch2), which is shown in parentheses above, appoint the locator bar only with a 2-Channel Model GC868.
-For example, pressing [F1] displays the Tdown parameter, as shin the following prompt.
-Ch1 label gSITE ➤ Ch1 DN Transit usec 519.7 (error codes appear here) Press the $[\leftarrow]$ and $[\rightarrow]$ keys and the appropriate $[Fx]$ key to display a different diagnostic parameter or to EXIT the Diagnostics Menu .
-Tdown DELTA PEAK% Qup
+Note: For a 1-Channel Model GM868, the above prompt does not appear, and the following prompt is the initial screen.

+Press the $[\leftarrow]$ or $[\rightarrow]$ keys until DIAG appears on the option bar.
+Press the appropriate [Fx] key to select this option.

+Note: Ch1 (or Ch2), which is shown in parentheses above, appears in the locator bar only with a 2-Channel Model GM868.

+For example, pressing [F1] displays the Tdown parameter, as shown in the following prompt.